Special Links for Online Registrations

-to make it very easy for the person to register online:
+to make it very easy for the person to register, vote, and RSVP online:

 flagged as attending or not attending a meeting.

-you will use either the org ID# or a Meeting ID#,
+you will use either the Involvement ID# or a Meeting ID#,

 - Vote Link